User Guide

 - Creates a folder with the name

-has a maximum character limit of 30 - Duplicate folder names are not allowed
+FOLDER_NAMEhas a maximum character limit of 30 - Duplicate folder names are not allowed

 Examples: